nagireddygv99/MyAssigns/README.md

 			 break;
 	    }
 	}while(choice !=4);
 # pyramid empty.java
- 	this code is to print a pyramid which is an empty one i.e only with the outer surface
+this code is to print a pyramid which is an empty one i.e only with the outer surface like the below

 	    *
 	   * *
 	  *   *
 	 *     *
-	*********            like this.
+	*********

 for this generally we go for nested loop. first we go for user input with Scanner class by creating the object.

 			Scanner scanner = new Scanner(System.in);

 first loop: this is to print no.of rows in simple

 			for(int i = 0; i < n; i++)